silverstripe-big-o/silverstripe-fulltextsearch/docs/Solr.md

 Note: It is recommended to strip out all HTML tags and convert entities on the indexed content, to avoid matching HTML attributes, and cluttering highlighted content with unparsed HTML.

+### Custom Types

+Solr supports custom field type definitions which are written to its XML schema.
+Many standard ones are already included in the default schema.
+As the XML file is generated dynamically, we can add our own types by overloading the template responsible for it: `types.ss`.

+In the following example, we read out type definitions from a new file `mysite/solr/templates/types.ss` instead:

+	<?php
+	class MyIndex extends SolrIndex {
+		function getTypes() {
+			return $this->renderWith(Director::baseFolder() . '/mysite/solr/templates/types.ss');
+		}
+	}

 ## Debugging

 ### Using the web admin interface